elliottroach/Earth-Model/README.md

 Visualising files are for importing into tinkercad and seeing the different parts and characteristics.
 Part file are the models I used to make the finished model.

+# Notes

+when downloading files thay will be gray not colored.

 # Legend
 For 200-200-200 scale